-On October 9, 2007, the Company completed its acquisition of substantially all of the assets of SourceCore, a privately held mixed-signal design company for approximately \$10.7 million, which includes direct acquisition costs.
+On October 9, 2007, the Company completed its acquisition of substantially all of the assets of SourceCore, a privately held mixed-signal design company for approximately \$10.6 million, which includes direct acquisition costs.
 Of such consideration, \$2.0 million was withheld as security for breaches of representations and warranties and certain other expressly enumerated matters.
-The acquisition was accounted for as a purchase business combination in accordance with FASB SFAS No. 141, "Business Combinations" and, accordingly, the results of SourceCore's operations are included in the Company's consolidated results of operations from the date of the acquisition.
+The acquisition was recorded using the purchase method of accounting and accordingly, the results of SourceCore's operations are included in the Company's consolidated results of operations from the date of the acquisition.
 Through the acquisition, the Company acquired RF designers as well as an applications and software team in close proximity to our customer base in China.
 These factors contributed to a purchase price that was in excess of the fair value of the net assets acquired and, as a result, the Company recorded goodwill.
 None of the goodwill is deductible for tax purposes.
-The purchase price was allocated as follows: goodwill-\$7.7 million; intangible assets-\$2.6 million; and net tangible assets-\$0.4 million.
+The purchase price was allocated as follows: goodwill-\$7.6 million; intangible assets-\$2.6 million; and net tangible assets-\$0.4 million.